simright/calculixir/README.md

 # simright calculixir
-## simright-calculixir is a containerized calculix.
+## calculixir is a containerized calculix by simright.